ibm-cloud-docs/databases-for-postgresql/howto-pitr.md

 {: #pitr-api}
 {: api}

-The Resource Controller supports provisioning of database deployments, and provisioning and restoring are the responsibility of the Resource Controller API.
+The Resource controller supports provisioning of database deployments, and provisioning and restoring are the responsibility of the Resource controller API.
 You need to complete [the necessary steps to use the resource controller API](/docs/databases-for-postgresql?topic=cloud-databases-provisioning#provisioning-through-the-resource-controller-api) before you can use it to restore from a backup.

 Once you have all the information, the create request is a `POST` to the [`/resource_instances`](https://{DomainName}/apidocs/resource-controller#create-provision-a-new-resource-instance) endpoint.